Close Modal

 © Kan Lailey

-Matt Haig is the author of the internationally bestselling memoir Reasons to Stay Alive and Notes on a Nervous Planet, along with six novels, including How To Stop Time, and several award-winning children's books.
-His work has been translated into thirty languages.
+Matt Haig is the author of the internationally bestselling memoir Reasons to Stay Alive, along with five novels, including The Midnight Library, How to Stop Time, and several award-winning children’s books.
+His work has been published in fifty territories across the world.
 View titles by Matt Haig

 PART ONE